jackyhuynh/education/README.md

-# Hey All my Buddy
+# Hey All my Buddy welcome to Project Development Agile (DA)

 ## Weekly Topic:
 This is the space where we add resources for continuous study and self-development: